Qantas94Heavy/autopilot-pp/source/README.md

 README
 ======

-Autopilot++ v{0} for GEFS-Online
+Autopilot++ v{0} for GeoFS

 How to Use
 ----------

 First install Autopilot++ using the installation instructions below.

-After installing Autopilot++, load GEFS and open the "Nav" panel.
+After installing Autopilot++, load GeoFS and open the "Nav" panel.
 To activate the master switch, click the "Disengaged" button.
 Once the master switch is enabled, toggle the sliders next to "Altitude", "Heading" or "Speed" to activate these modes.